 “Some stressful events cannot be prevented and, in some cases, are completely normal.
 But for others, a plan should be in place for family, friends and colleges to provide support,” Liu said in a release from Brigham and Women’s Hospital.
 “Our study highlights an urgent need to help students reduce their experience of overwhelming levels of stress during college."

-Dr. Darleen Dempster, a licensed professional counselor and a member of Southern New Hampshire University’s clinical mental health counseling faculty, said college students could face unique stressors ranging from difficulties managing their time and balancing relationships to determining a career path.
+Dr. Darleen Dempster, a licensed professional counselor and a faculty member of Southern New Hampshire University’s clinical mental health counseling program, said college students could face unique stressors ranging from difficulties managing their time and balancing relationships to determining a career path.

 “College students are just like any other people, except that they have the added concerns of balancing academics on top of regular life,” Dempster said.
 She said as a college counselor, she would see students who were stressed over academic struggles, but also many high achieving students sacrificing sleep or social connections to succeed in the classroom.

 What Can College Stress Lead To?